jobflow.core

 will not only set the example metadata to the test_job, but also to all the new Jobs that will be generated at runtime by the ExampleMaker.

-update_metadata can be called multiple times with different name_filter or function_filter to control which Jobs will be updated.
+update_metadata can be called multiple times with different filters to control which Jobs will be updated.
+For example, using a callback filter:

-At variance, if dynamic is set to False the example metadata will only be added to the test_job and not to the generated Jobs.
+At variance, if dynamic is set to False the metadata will only be added to the filtered Jobs and not to any generated Jobs.

 Update the job config.